MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-advanced-examples.md

 *What's average activity duration to case duration?* How much time do we spend in average in activities is one of standard performance metrics.

-But what if we need to calculate average ratio how much time we spend in activities in compare to case duration?
-Where we spend relatively the most time?
+But what if we need to calculate the average ratio of how much time we spend in activities in comparison to case duration?
+Where do we spend relatively the most time?
 Is it over the threshold?

 :::image type="content" alt-text="Screenshot of switching from event to case context." source="media/03-data-set-1.png":::

 ### Calculation for example 7

-What exactly are we going to calculate.
-We want result per activity, so we get results per 'A', 'B' and 'C'.
+What exactly are we going to calculate?
+We want result per activity, so we get results per 'A', 'B', and 'C'.
 Activity 'B' is only in case 1.
-Case 1 duration is 90 minutes, activity 'B' duration is 20 minutes.
-Result for case 1 and activity 'B' is  20/90 = ~ 0.22.
-Because 'B' is not included in other cases, this is also the final result for 'B'.
+Case 1 duration is 90 minutes and activity 'B' duration is 20 minutes.
+The result for case 1 and activity 'B' is  20/90 = ~ 0.22.
+Because 'B' isn't included in other cases, this is also the final result for 'B'.

 Do the calculation for activity 'A', for case 1 the ratio is 10/90, for case 2 the ratio is 40/120, with average value 0.22 (0.11 + 0.33 divided by 2).
 In the same manner, we calculate 6 individual results per each of events 'C' and make the average.